Skip to main content

 Build

 Because this is a recovery-focused movement, control and comfort are key.
 Move slowly, breathe deeply, and pause on tight spots to allow the muscles to relax without forcing the motion.
+A few minutes of foam rolling before or after training is enough to see meaningful improvements in mobility over time.

-How to Perform the Foam Roll Upper Back
+How to perform the Foam Roll Upper Back

 1. Lie on your back with your knees bent and feet flat on the floor, placing a foam roller horizontally under your upper back, just below your shoulder blades.